Jammersplit/Randy.js/README.md

 randomIntBetween(4, 1, true) //output: 4, 3, 2, 1
 ```

-> If `minNum` is a float value, it will not just be rounded to the closest integer, but the closest integer within the range between the input values:
+> If `minNum` or `maxNum` are float values, they are rounded correctly to the closest integer within the range between the input values:
 ```javascript
 randomIntBetween(-1.5, 2.5)  //output: -1, 0, 1, 2
 randomIntBetween(-1.5, -4.3) //output: -2, -3, -4